Free Trial

 CRC vs. CHRD, DVN, MGY, MTDR, and MUR

-Should you be buying California Resources stock or one of its competitors?
-The main competitors of California Resources include Chord Energy (CHRD), Devon Energy (DVN), Magnolia Oil & Gas (MGY), Matador Resources (MTDR), and Murphy Oil (MUR).
+Should you buy California Resources stock or one of its competitors?
+MarketBeat compares California Resources with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
+Companies and stocks commonly compared with California Resources include Chord Energy (CHRD), Devon Energy (DVN), Magnolia Oil & Gas (MGY), Matador Resources (MTDR), and Murphy Oil (MUR).
 These companies are all part of the "oil - us exp&prod" industry.

 How does California Resources compare to Chord Energy?

-California Resources (NYSE:CRC) and Chord Energy (NASDAQ:CHRD) are both mid-cap energy companies, but which is the better stock?
-We will contrast the two companies based on the strength of their valuation, dividends, risk, institutional ownership, earnings, media sentiment, analyst recommendations and profitability.
+Chord Energy (NASDAQ:CHRD) and California Resources (NYSE:CRC) are both mid-cap energy companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their analyst recommendations, media sentiment, risk, earnings, profitability, valuation, dividends and institutional ownership.

 Chord Energy